-If you want to make a complaint or report a matter for investigation, there are several ways you can do that.
-Information about different procedures is provided below.
-The Office of Compliance and Policy can also help you understand reporting options.
+Learn about the types of discrimination and harassment and accommodations for disability.
+The Office of Compliance & Equity can also help you understand reporting options.
 Students or individuals with complaints about students may also contact the Dean of Students Office.

 Some specific complaint or appeal procedures, such as grade appeals processes, the procedure for appealing a denial of tenure, and the appeal procedure for Honor Code verdicts, include discrimination as one of the bases.